flarum/framework/js-packages/tsconfig/README.md

 # Flarum Typescript Config

-A standardised `tsconfig.json` for use in Typescript Flarum extensions.
+A standardised `tsconfig.json` for use in Flarum extensions.

 ## Usage

 You'll need to configure a `tsconfig.json` file to ensure your IDE sets up Typescript support correctly.

-You need to install this package as a dev dependency:
+You need to install this package as a dev dependency to your extension JS:

 ```properties
 npm install --save-dev flarum-tsconfig